-Two men, a painter and a poor guy have to cross over Paris by night during world war II and nazi occupation to delivery black market meat.
-As they walk along dark parisian streets they encounter various characters and adventures until they are arrested by German police.
+Two men, a painter and a poor guy, have to cross over Paris by night during World War II and to deliver black market meat.
+As they walk along dark Parisian streets, they encounter various characters and adventures until they are arrested by German police.
 Written by

 Was this review helpful to you?